storj/storj/cmd/uplink/README.md

-# Gateway
+# Uplink

-Documentation for developing and building the gateway service
+Documentation for developing and building the uplink service

 Usage: